 Anafi island is volcanic, just like Santorini, with wild landscapes of barren rocks and stark contrasts.
-It is situated in the traditional Cyclades, and its capital, Chora, decorates the hills with the white-washed jewel houses and their cobalt blue window frames.
+It is situated in the traditional Cyclades, and its capital, Chora, decorates the hills with white-washed jewel houses and cobalt-blue window frames.

 The island is known for the Monastery of Panagia Kalamiotissa upon the imposing monolith, as well as for Kleisidi and Livoskopos beach.

 Golden Beach Resort: The luxurious resort in Anafi offers unforgettable experiences of the sea view from the infinity pool, friendly and helpful staff, and great drinks.
 Breakfast is included.
 Click here for more information and to check the latest prices.